-The ultimate decision about 134 Hamilton Avenue was “approved as submitted,” which in the parlance of the Architectural Review Committee is about as good as it gets.
+A decision on an application from Coxe & Graziano Funeral Home 134 Hamilton Avenue was “approved as submitted,” which in the parlance of the Architectural Review Committee is about as good as it gets.

-At the delivery of the favorable verdict for his application to enlarge a portico and add a freestanding clock, Vincent Graziano, owner of the building rented by Castiglione funeral home, shared a smile with his architect Pat Pulitano.
+When he learned of the approval for his application to enlarge a portico and add a freestanding clock, Vincent Graziano shared a smile with his architect Pat Pulitano.

-Mr. Indeed, Mr. Graziano received the ARC’s blessing on the portico, but the freestanding clock caused a bit of a stir.
+Mr. Indeed, Mr. Graziano received the ARC’s blessing on the portico, but the freestanding clock caused a stir.